bilthebuket/tsheets/README.txt

 3,2,4,6

 this will import a block cells from filename.csv where the top left of the block is (3,2) and the bottom right is (4,6)

+jump mode:

+enter the coordinates for the cell you want to jump to format like this -> x,y

 IMPORTANT NOTES: